 Other Advantages of WordPress Managed Hosting with WP Engine

-Now that the WP Security Audit Log plugin website is hosted on WP Engine, I doubt if I will ever switch back to traditional bare bone hosting.
+Now that the WP Activity Log plugin website is hosted on WP Engine, I doubt if I will ever switch back to traditional bare bone hosting.
 I want to take full advantage of managed WordPress hosting.
 Here are some of the advantages of having a website on a WordPress managed hosting service:

 - Setup a staging website and merge the changes within just minutes,